selimanac/defold-graph-pathfinder/API.md

 ### pathfinder.add_path_smoothing()

 Create a path smoothing configuration.
+A maximum of 64 configurations is allowed.

 **Syntax:**
 ```lua